 The locomotive preferences of the Canadian Pacific were displayed for us as we pursued our way westward and arrived at the locomotive servicing facility in Chalk River, Ontario.
 Here we found 2-8-2 No. 5361, pictured here, resting between assignments.
 Whereas the Canadian National favored the 4-8-4 as a dual-service locomotive, operating more than any other railroad, the Canadian Pacific continued to use the 2-8-2 in heavy main line freight service and even received an order of new ones as late as 1944.

 A member of class P2e, No. 5361 was built in 1926 by the Canadian Locomotive Company.
 Her 63-inch drivers were powered by 23x32-inch cylinders at 250 pounds of boiler pressure.
 The grate area of class P2e measured 84 square feet, the evaporative heating surface 3436 square feet, and the superheater surface 970 square feet.
 These locomotives weighed 306,000 pounds and exerted 57,100 pounds of tractive force.
-No. 5631 has been preserved by a member of the Western New York Railway Historical Society at an industrial park in Depew, New York.
-She is not mentioned on the Society's web site but another source refers to plans to restore her cosmetically, or possibly to operation.
+No. 5631 has been preserved at an industrial park in Depew, New York, facing an uncertain future.

 The Canadian Pacific owned more than 400 Pacific or 4-6-2 type locomotives, and like most major North American railroads it used them in passenger service.
 But few railroads used them also in freight service to the same extent as the CPR.
 A handful of 4-6-2s served local freight assignments until the early 1960s, probably the last steam engines operated by the Canadian Pacific.